B-Farahani/portfolio/_posts/2020-08-08-startup-success.markdown

 The figure below shows the coefficients and importance of each feature.
 The following can be inferred by comparing the coefficients:

-- Funding amount and time to receive the first funding are crucial for success.
+- Funding amount and time to receive the first funding are crucial in a startup's success.
-- Companies in the USA have a better chance in success than other countries
+- Companies in the U.S. have a better chance to succeed than other countries
-- Companies in California have a better chance in success than other U.S. states.
+- Companies in California have a better chance to succeed than other U.S. states.

 ![Feature Importance](../assets/img/startup-success/Startup-Feature%20Importance.jpg){: .postImage}